Lizdev-05/eventible/README.md

 - Enter this url: [git@github.com:Lizdev-05/eventible.git](git@github.com:Lizdev-05/eventible.git) in your web browser.
 - Once opened navigate to the top left level of the project a green code download button will be visible on the righthand side.
-- Select download Zip option from drop down menu.
+- Select the download Zip option from the drop-down menu.
 - Once the download is complete you will be able to access my project locally.

 ### Prerequisites